Sergey Chemezov

-Sergey Viktorovich Chemezov (Сергей Викторович Чемезов; born 20 August 1952) is the CEO of Rostec Corporation, a state-owned defense conglomorate.
+Sergey Viktorovich Chemezov (Сергей Викторович Чемезов; born 20 August 1952) is a Russian businessman and politician who is the CEO of Rostec Corporation, a state-owned defense conglomerate.
 A former KGB agent and high-ranking general, Chemezov befriended Vladimir Putin when both were stationed in East Germany in the 1980s.
-Chemezov enriched himself when Putin became President of Russia.
 In 2007, Putin appointed him as CEO of Rostec.

 The Pandora Papers leaks revealed that Chemezov and his family maintained a large network of offshore wealth, including a $600 million superyacht.

 Biography

 Chemezov was born on 20 August 1952 in the city of Cheremkhovo in Irkutsk Oblast.

 Chemezov graduated with honours from Irkutsk Institute of National Economy (presently Baikal State University of Economics and Law) in 1975 and then completed his postgraduate education at the Military Academy of the General Staff of the Armed Forces of Russia.
 Chemezov has a doctorate in economics and is also a professor and full member of the Military Academy.

 At the Irkutsk Scientific and Research Institute of Rare and Nonferrous Metals, Chemezov provided economic assessment of deposits as an engineer, a research associate, and chief laboratory assistant for six months from 15 October 1975 to 28 April 1976 while he was waiting for his paperwork to process to enter the ranks of the KGB.